Snow & Ice Division helps keep New York City bridges clear

 The Snow & Ice Division at Muncie Power Products recently teamed up with Trius and Hi-Way Equipment to design and develop 15 specialized electro-hydraulic systems to help manage a portion of the 793 bridges and tunnels the New York City Department of Transportation (NYCDOT) maintains.

-Although, the 2019–20 season was one of New York City’s lowest snowfalls on record (only 4.8"), the city receives an average of 25.8" snow.
-It’s critical to keep the bridges clear during winter storms—regardless the amount of snowfall— because they serve as a key entrance into the city.
+Although the 2019–20 season was one of New York City’s lowest snowfalls on record (only 4.8"), the city received an average of 25.8" of snow.
+It’s critical to keep the bridges clear during winter storms—regardless of the amount of snowfall— because they serve as a key entrance into the city.

 New York City bridges